GoogleChrome/web.dev/src/site/content/en/blog/sign-in-form-best-practices/index.md

 passwords and autofill them as necessary, there's no need for users to remember or enter passwords.
-Encouraging users to take advantage of built-in browser password generators also means they're more likely to use a unique, strong password on your site, and less likely to reuse a password that may end up being compromised elsewhere.
+Encouraging users to take advantage of built-in browser password generators also means they're more likely to use a unique, strong password on your site, and less likely to reuse a password that could be compromised elsewhere.

 {% Aside %}
 The downside with this approach is that there's no way to share passwords across